3 Questions to Ask Before You Get a Roofing Estimate

 Do you have a roofing contractor license?

 Most states require a roofing contractor to be licensed, but a few do not.
 It’s always best to hire a roofing company that is licensed because you want a roofer who is knowledgeable about code requirements.
 Make sure that their license is current.
 To work as a roofing contractor in North Carolina, you’ll require a state license for any jobs worth $30,000 or more.
 The license is issued by the North Carolina Licensing Board for General Contractors and you’ll need pre-approval before you can take the exam.
 You must show minimum working capital which depends on the size of the jobs you want to bid on.

 Hiring a licensed roofer protects you from unethical work and poor work.
 That’s why it’s important to hire a licensed roofing company.
-TruBlue Roofing is licensed and insured in NC as required by standards of the North Carolina Licensing Board for General Contractors.
+TruBlue Roofing and Remodeling is licensed and insured in NC as required by standards of the North Carolina Licensing Board for General Contractors.

 To obtain a roofing contractor license in North Carolina, a contractor must pass rigorous tests in different areas of work, exhibiting their expertise in roofing.
 It tells you that the roofer is up-to-date on the best practices for roof repair and installation.
 Also, it shows that they are well-versed in permit rules and code requirements which is very important for getting the job done right the first time.
 If you hire an unlicensed (cheaper) roofer, you’re putting yourself at risk for code violations and losing a lot of money on a poorly done roof.

 There are two kinds of insurance that you want to check for: workman’s compensation insurance and general liability insurance.

 Do you have workman’s compensation insurance for each worker?